Wildfires hit French Riviera, thousands evacuated

 In Londes-les-Maures, fires began to burn just before 11 p.m. local time and, despite the dispatch of 540 firefighters, have not yet been brought under control.

 The areas of Croix-Valmer, south of the famed resort of Saint-Tropez, and Artigues, east of the regional hub of Aix-en-Provence, saw hundreds of hectares -- around 12 square miles -- of land burned but those blazes are under control, the statement says.
 A total of nine firefighters working on those two fires were injured.

+In all, more than 4,000 firefighters and soldiers have been deployed to the region, France's Interior Ministry said in a statement.

 President Emmanuel Macron shared his support for the firefighters battling blazes on Wednesday.

-"Admiration and courage for those who fight tirelessly against the fire ravaging some of our territories," Macron said on Twitter.
+"Admiration and courage for those who are fighting tirelessly against the fire ravaging some of our territories," Macron said on Twitter.